-Richenda is the Managing Director for Empowering Clean Economies at the Rocky Mountain Institute.
+Richenda is the former Managing Director for Empowering Clean Economies at the Rocky Mountain Institute.
 She joined the Institute in May 2019 from the non-profit Global LPG Partnership where she had served as Chair, International Institutions since 2016, working with African governments and other partners on residential energy solutions in Sub-Saharan Africa.
 She has also served for the last three years as a member of the World Bank’s Energy Program’s (ESMAP) Technical Advisory Group (TAG), providing strategic oversight of their $135 million energy portfolio.

 From 2010-2016 she founded and led Energy Access at the United Nations Foundation including its engagement with the UN Sustainable Energy for All Initiative.
 She established the “Energy Access Practitioner Network” which rapidly grew to over 2,300 members delivering a range of off-grid and mini-grid renewable energy solutions to address lack of electrification in many developing countries.